nandiniinj/AmazonClone/README.md

 # AmazonClone
-Amazon Clone in HTML and CSS
+Amazon Clone using HTML and CSS